surt91/blog/content/en/welcome.md

 Status: published
 Lang: en

-Welcome to my Blog!
 Here I publish in irregular intervals post about things I do or want to be able to look up later.

 I suggest new visitors to take a look at the following highlights